Why teams in white jerseys hold an advantage in the Super Bowl

 The Chiefs were the home team for Super Bowl LVIII in Las Vegas last season and decided to create a uniform rematch of Super Bowl LIV.
 Kansas City wore its red home jerseys, while the San Francisco 49ers wore wear white.

-Super Bowl LIX in New Orleans is expected to feature another uniform rematch, as the Chiefs will bring back their white jerseys against the Eagles, who are once again expected to don their midnight green jerseys
+Super Bowl LIX in New Orleans will feature another uniform rematch, as the "home" Eagles will bring back their midnight green jerseys against the "road" Chiefs, who will be back in white.

 Threads for SBLIX. pic.twitter.com/l3QLZr6BS2— Kansas City Chiefs (@Chiefs) January 28, 2025